rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-rackspace-office-365-archiving.md

    <img src="{% asset_path rackspace-email-archiving/add-rackspace-office-365-archiving/add-ons.png %}" />

-6. A summary appears describing the number of licenses which archiving has been applied to, as well as the total cost per month to add the service.
+6. A summary appears describing the number of licenses to which archiving has been applied, as well as the total cost per month to add the service.
 If this summary is correct, click **Add Product**.

-**Note:** Your archive will be accessible after a duration of 24 hours from the time it was enabled on the account.
-See [Log in to the Archive Manager for Office 365](/how-to/log-in-to-the-archive-manager-for-office-365)
+**Note:** Your archive will be accessible after a duration of up to 24 hours from the time that it was enabled on the account.
+For the next step, see [Log in to the Archive Manager for Office 365](/how-to/log-in-to-the-archive-manager-for-office-365)